 If you are trying to transfer a multimedia file, like a video or music, you may want to use RAR compression instead of ZIP.
 RAR will use a better compression algorithm.
 This will help limit data loss and corruption.
-There are several free and paid programs that can be used for this conversion.
+Several free and paid programs can be used for this conversion.

 Upload to Cloud Storage

 If you already have a Gmail account, you will have access to Drive.
 Google Drive offers up to 15GB of free storage.
-It has a backup and syncing options which make sharing large files a snap.
-Drive also has a upgrade option for more storage, starting from 100GB for $2.00 per month to 1TB (1,000GB) for $10.00 per month.
+It has backup and syncing options, which make sharing large files a snap.
+Drive also has an upgrade option for more storage, starting from 100GB for $2.00 per month to 1TB (1,000GB) for $10.00 per month.

 Dropbox is very similar to Google Drive in terms of features.
 The basic account comes with 2GB of free space with several sharing options.
-An advantage to Dropbox is that it is more accessible then drive.
+An advantage to Dropbox is that it is more accessible than Drive.
 It has an app for non-android or iOS devices like the Kindle.
-A $10.00 per month subscription can get you an additional 1TB (1,000GB) of storage and $20.00 per month will give you other features and sharing controls like the ability to set passwords and create links that will expire after a period.
+A $10.00 per month subscription can get you an additional 1TB (1,000GB) of storage, and $20.00 per month will give you other features and sharing controls like the ability to set passwords and create links that will expire after a period.

 File Transfer Protocol (FTP)

 FTP is losing popularity as cloud services gain favor by users.
 FTP is the best solution if you do not want to compress files before sending them.
 Using FTP can be a rather lengthy process, but it is the most reliable way to transfer large files for free.
 FTP is also not the most secure way to move data.
 Popular programs are Cyberduck, Filezilla, or the sFTP extension for Google Chrome.

 If you found this article interesting or helpful, check out our other posts!